-Join us for two weeks of deep permaculture design learning.
-You’ll leave this course knowing how to design resilient, robust landscapes & people-scapes in a beautiful learning environment.
+Join us on our permaculture design course to learn the skills you need to design resilient, robust landscapes & communities in a beautiful learning environment.

-This Permaculture Design Certificate (PDC) has been structured so you get to design your own property of choice, plus complete a permaculture design for a real life client and property.
+This permaculture design course is structured so you get to design your own property of choice, plus complete a permaculture design for a real life client and property.
 This provides you the opportunity to test and practice permaculture designing in a range of contexts with the support of experienced designers and practitioners right at your side to step you through it all.

 As a fully catered, residential course you’ll get to immerse yourself in all things permaculture with like-minded folk.
 Classes run from 8:30am – 5pm each day with some optional (but highly recommended) evening sessions over the two weeks.

 I loved this course.
 It hasn’t just changed my outlook on life – it’s changed my life (Anita).

 - Design theory and practical application

 - Water management, in the home and in the land